musa-509-fall-2021/assignment-02-postgis-analytics/README.md

   ```

   As an example, your `stop_desc` for a station stop may be something like "37 meters NE of 1234 Market St" (that's only an example, feel free to be creative, silly, descriptive, etc.)

+  Here I choose universities from Q8 and add the description.

   **Tip when experimenting:** Use subqueries to limit your query to just a few rows to keep query times faster.
 Once your query is giving you answers you want, scale it up.
 E.g., instead of `FROM tablename`, use `FROM (SELECT * FROM tablename limit 10) as t`.